SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Related Works

 \subsection{Open-World Object Detection}

-Joseph\cite{joseph2021towards} formalized \textit{Open World Object Detection}, which connects \textit{Open Set Detection} with incremental learning.
-He proposed a solution to this problem called ORE (\underline{O}pen Wo\underline{r}ld Object D\underline{e}tector).
+Joseph\cite{joseph2021towards} formalizes Open-World Object Detection, which connects Open-Set Detection with incremental learning.
+He proposes a solution to this problem called ORE (\underline{O}pen Wo\underline{r}ld Object D\underline{e}tector).
 The ORE model determines whether an object is unknown by calculating the energy of its potential object feature vector.